Do Go On - 350 - Arctic Badass Peter Freuchen

 Speaking of his look as well.

-The guts are still all in it.
+The guts are still all with us.

 Yeah, it's not good.